Nutrient Management

 Tips in proper visual diagnosis of nutrient deficiency

-b. results of nutrient diagnostic and decision support tools:
+b. results of nutrient diagnostic and decision support tools such as:

 Minus-One-Element Technique (MOET) and MOET App

-A pot experiment that is complemented with an ICT-based application to
+A soil nutrient diagnostic technology done through a pot experiment complemented with an ICT-based application to

-determine the nutrients deficient in the soil and the amounts needed for a certain
+determine the nutrients deficient in the soil and the amount of fertilizer needed to attain a certain

 target yield.